• Skip to primary navigation

 Over-ripe bananas mashed in a bowl with a fork

-In the other mixing bowl, stir together the vanilla Greek yogurt, butter, and sugar, until it is creamed together.
+1. MIX BATTER: In another mixing bowl, stir together the vanilla Greek yogurt, softened butter, and sugar, until it is creamed together.
 Add the eggs, salt, vanilla, and mashed bananas, and stir by hand until all the ingredients are combined.

 A mesh colander with flour sitting over a mixing bowl filled with banana bread batter

-Scoop the banana bread mixture into the muffin tin that is lined with paper cups.
+1. MEASURE INTO MUFFIN TIN: Scoop the banana muffin batter into the muffin tin that is lined with paper cups.
 Fill each cup about ⅔ full.
 This should give you between 15-18 muffins.

-Pop it into the oven for about 14-16 minutes, until the muffins are cooked thru and golden brown on top.
+1. BAKE: Pop it into the 350°F preheated oven for about 14-16 minutes, until the muffins are cooked thru and golden brown on top.

 Let the muffins cool before digging in… If you can wait!